IntersectMBO/cardano-db-sync/doc/schema.md

 ### `slot_leader`

 Every unique slot leader (ie an entity that mines a block).
+It could be a pool or a leader defined in genesis.

 * Primary Id: `id`